Horween Leather for Bible Rebinding: Why It's Worth It

 Every Horween-bound Bible we create is stitched by hand, one at a time — honoring both the Scriptures and the craft.

-Choosing the Right Horween Leather for Your Rebind
+Which Horween Leather Is Right for Your Rebind?

 Back to blog